 - Call to action– You got someone to your site, great!
 Now, what are they supposed to do?
 People on the Internet are lazy, they aren’t going to go out of their way to do something unless you ask them with calls to action.
 Depending on your site, this action could be anything from asking them to sign up for a trial, clicking a link to read more about a product, or contacting you for more information.
 Having content written based on your call to action makes the user more likely to act.

 - PROOFREAD– The internet doesn’t forgive spelling errors.
 I recommend typing your content in a Word Doc first, having someone read over it, and then proofread it again.
 The more eyes you can have, the better.

 It doesn’t matter how perfect your content is, if it doesn’t show up in the first page of a search, people won’t find your site.
 91.5% of all Google’s traffic occurs on its first page.
 Here are some tips on how you can improve your search ranking:

 Tips for Writing for Search Engines

 - Research keywords– What are people currently searching to find your site?
-Using tools like, Google Analytics Keyword Tool, and Google Insights for Search can help determine the volume for a particular keyword.
+Using tools like, Google Analytics Keyword Tool and Google Insights for Search can help determine the volume for a particular keyword.
 Make sure your keywords are actually relative to your content.
 If you use keywords that don’t have anything to do with your site, people won’t stick around.

 - Links– Something else search engines look for is how many quality links point to the site.
 Link building is essentially building a network of sites that link to your site.
-In a search engine’s “eyes,” if you have a lot of links pointing to your site or a certain page, it must be because it’s quality content.
+In a search engine’s “eyes,” if you have a lot of links pointing to your site or a certain page, it must be because of its quality content.
 However, search engines are smart enough to detect “spammy” links, so be careful.

 - Use tools- After you’ve written your content (and proofread!!!!!!!!) submitting your site to be indexed with Google Webmasters will help it show up in search results faster.